angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 My actual round 1 opponent presents me with his attraction deck to cut, and all I can think is 'have I been away from Legacy this long?!'.
 It turns out this is mainly a distraction.
-I'm on the draw and keep my 7 including :card[DD], :card[Dark Ritual] plus :card[Thoughtseize] and :card[FoW] + {U} card.
+I'm on the draw and keep my 7 including :card[Dd], :card[Dark Ritual] plus :card[Thoughtseize] and :card[FoW] + {U} card.
 My opponent leads with :card[Ancient Tomb] into :card[Chrome Mox] (exiling a {B}
 card) and passes.
 I cast Thoughtseize and he casts Opposition Agent in response